leestott/GitHubModelChainlit/README.md

 # GitHubModelChainlit
-Simple Chainlit app for GitHub Models
+Simple Chainlit app for GitHub Models using RAG on the files located in Data.